iluvjava/Maths/Notebook 2.0 obsidian/META 000 Notes about Notes/META NOTES.md

 		- Improve cringe examples for the Sturm Liouville systems example.
 		- Improve the parts of the orthogonality proofs for the Eigen system using the notes on your ipad and from professor Erics 319.
 	- [x] And a note about how to use *Fredholm alternative* applied to the PDE BVP system.
-- Add theorem 4.17 in the course notes for math 328, regarding the existence of an orthogonal basis for every Hilbert space, as a consequence of the Zorn's Lemma.

 ---
 # **Tasks that Probably Will Never Get Done**

-This being empty is a good thing.
+- Add theorem 4.17 in the course notes for math 328, regarding the existence of an orthogonal basis for every Hilbert space, as a consequence of the Zorn's Lemma.

 ---
 # **Tasks Done for Keeping Track of Things**